10 Best Undervalued High Quality Stocks Insiders Are Buying for January 2026

 Key Catalysts

-- Increased crude oil and natural gas volumes supporting higher throughput fees
+- Increased crude oil and natural gas transportation volumes as energy demand recovers

-- Distribution growth as cash flows expand and debt ratios improve
+- Potential for distribution increases as cash flows stabilize and debt ratios improve

 Risk Factors

-- Regulatory changes impacting pipeline operations and environmental compliance
+- Regulatory changes affecting pipeline operations and environmental compliance costs

 | Metric | Value |